Randomblock1/randomblock1.github.io/_posts/2022-05-08-lhr-full-unlock.md

   - Cryptocurrency
 ---

+You heard that right.
+You can nearly double your hashrate with minimal effort, and increase efficiency.
+Just download a miner, it's that easy.

-NOTE: this guide does not work if you have LHRv3 (3050 and 3080 12GB) but will work on LHRv1/2 cards.
-If you're not sure just try it, it will fall back to a partial bypass.
+NOTE: this guide does not work if you have LHRv3 (3050 and 3080 12GB) GPUs but will work on LHRv1/2 cards.
+Chances are, your card is compatible.
 {: .notice--warning}

 ## Wait, what?